Mbulss/WADS_Todo_App/README.md

 # WADS_Todo_App
-Below is an example **README.md** in Markdown format that you can place in your repository.
-Feel free to adapt the wording and structure to match your exact project details.

----

-# WADS_Todo_App

 A **React + Firebase** Todo application that includes user authentication, real-time database operations, and a user profile page.
 This project was created for **Week 5** of WADS and demonstrates core concepts such as sorting, filtering, authentication, and responsive design using Tailwind CSS.